The author is a guitarist and bassist with over 35 years of experience as a musician.

 Remember this list is based on my own opinions and experiences, and you may come to a totally different conclusion.

 Having trouble choosing between the smooth J-Bass bridge pickup sound and the punchy P-Bass split-pickup sound?
 The PJ is the best of both worlds, wrapped in a Precision Bass body and a ‘70s Jazz Bass neck with a one-piece maple fingerboard, complete with black block fret markers.

 Lakland basses are amazing, and through their Skyline Series, they are affordable too.
 The 44-01 Standard features an ash body, Bartolini pickups, and active electronics, not to mention that cool body style Lakland is known for.

 This is another of my favorite bass brands.
 I played a 5-string Spector NS as my main bass for a while and it had a wonderfully deep, woody sound.
 USA-made Spectors won’t fit under your $1000 budget, but if you like Spector look to the Legend Series for more affordable ideas.

 I dig Yamaha basses, and I think they are kind of underrated.
-They’re well made, sound great, and they feature some outstanding tonewoods and electronics.
+They’re well made, sound great, and feature some outstanding tonewoods and electronics.
 The TRBX604 is an exceptional instrument for this price range, so check it out.

 The B-4E is another well-made, versatile bass with some really cool specs.
 It has a neck-thru body with a gorgeous mahogany body with an ebony top, and a 5-piece maple/mahogany neck with an ebony fingerboard.